redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

 1. SSH into the instack virtual machine as the stack user via the IP address you retrieved earlier.

 2. Create the virtual-power-key and copy it to the host.
 The user in ssh-copy-id should match the user you created on the virt **host** earlier.
 The IP in ssh-copy-id should be the IP of the virt **host** machine on the VM network, typically 192.168.122.1.
-Make a note of these two values as they will be the VIRTUAL_POWER_USER and VIRTUAL_POWER_HOST settings respectively in the instack.answers file discussed later.
+If you've changed from the defaults make a note of these two values as they will be the VIRTUAL_POWER_USER and VIRTUAL_POWER_HOST settings respectively in the instack.answers file discussed later.

         ssh-keygen -t rsa -N '' -C virtual-power-key -f virtual-power-key ssh-copy-id -i virtual-power-key.pub stack@192.168.122.1